adzerk/apso/README.md

 libraryDependencies += "com.kevel" %% "apso-caching" % "0.21.0"
 ```

-Apso provides utilities to simplify the caching of method calls, with [ScalaCache](https://cb372.github.io/scalacache/) and using either `Caffeine` as the underlying cache implementation.
+Apso provides utilities to simplify the caching of method calls, with [ScalaCache](https://cb372.github.io/scalacache/) and using `Caffeine` as the underlying cache implementation.

 These utilities are provided as `cached()` and `cachedF()` extension methods over all `FunctionN[]` types: